 Do the social masks we wear resemble who we really are deep down?
 Our responses to this inquiry will determine the extent to which we hide our true selves and express our truth, especially to those to whom we’re close.

-Why we mask: the need to belong
+Why we wear social masks: the need to belong

 We all have a deep, intrinsic need to fit in and belong.
 We are social creatures who depend on each other for survival.
 We express our need for acceptance by conforming to social and cultural norms.